 Like with any skill, it’s not enough to just love coffee—although that’s an important start!
 You also need to learn about it.
 I recommend dipping into harvesting and roasting as well as brewing; this will give you a much greater appreciation of coffee.

 While the internet has lots of articles and videos, they should augment your real-life coffee studies rather than replace them.
 Find a popular and reputable organisation that offers training.
-Seek mentors that won’t just teach you about coffee, but will also push you to challenge yourself.
+Seek mentors that won’t just teach you about coffee, but will also push you to challenge yourself and help grow your barista career.

 Coffee Theory Time at Red Band Barista Academy.
 Credit: @shaunthecoffeeguy